lucasjellema/fontys-fall2022-microservices-messaging-kafka-dapr/lab1-firstStepsWithKafka/readme.md

 docker exec -ti  kafkacat  kafkacat  -b kafka-1:19092 -C -G myTeam test-topic
 ```

 Group rebalancing takes place.
 You may find that the new consumer is assigned a partition, but then one of the earlier consumers no longer has a partition to consume from.
+Between the three consumers, one is without partition assignment.
+This shows up in the output as `% Group myTeam rebalanced (memberid ...): assigned:`; in other words: assigned to: 'empty', no partition assignment).

 ![](images/three-men-team.png)